sidharth-av/Sidharth-av/README.md

 ## 🏆 Achievements

 - 🥇 Developed a high-converting Shopify app used by multiple e-commerce businesses
-- 🥉 Completed an advanced React Native course with distinction
+- 🥉 Developed e-commerce website using react JS

 ## 🔗 Connect with Me